 The black bear (Ursus americanus) is the most common and widely distributed bear species in North America.
 However, the Greater Yellowstone Ecosystem is one of the few areas south of Canada where black bears coexist with the grizzly bears.
 From 1910 to the 1960s, park managers allowed visitors to feed black bears along park roads, although the National Park Service officially frowned on this activity.
 During this time, along with Old Faithful, black bears became the symbol of Yellowstone for many people, and are still what some people think of when Yellowstone bears are mentioned.
 Since 1960, park staff have sought to deter bears from becoming conditioned to human foods.

-The life cycle of a black bear is similar to grizzly bears.
-Like grizzly bears, black bears spend most of their time during fall and winter feeding during hyperphagia.
-In November they locate or excavate a den on north-facing slopes between 5,800–8,600 feet (1,768–2,621 m) where they hibernate until late March.
+The life cycle of black bears is similar to grizzly bears.
+Like grizzly bears, black bears spend most of their time during fall and early winter feeding during hyperphagia.
+In November, they locate or excavate a den on north-facing slopes between 5,800–8,600 feet (1,768–2,621 m), where they hibernate until late March.

 Males and females without cubs are solitary, except during the mating season, May to early July.
 They may mate with a number of individuals, but occasionally a pair stays together for the entire period.
 Both genders usually begin breeding at age four.
 Like grizzly bears, black bears also experience delayed implantation.
 Total gestation time is 200 to 220 days, but only during the last half of this period does fetal development occur.